vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD12_DEMO.md

 28. Press F5 to continue running the application and display the browser.
 Verify you see the XML of the location entity.
 29. Press F5 to refresh the page.
 Visual Studio 2012 opens and stops on the breakpoint.
 30. Press F10 several times, until you reach the **if** statement.
-31. Hover over the **location** object, and then show students that its value isset to a location entity.
+31. Hover over the **location** object, and then show students that its value is set to a location entity.
 32. Press F5 to continue running the application and display the browser.
 Verify you see the XML of the location entity.
 33. Close the browser.